Task Sequence Tip: CMTrace Logging Run PowerShell Script

 To simplify logging, I made a task sequence script where you pass parameters, and it logs to a file.

 Using this method, technicians can easily monitor progress via the log file and get an overview of the entire task sequence very quickly.
-As a bonus, the team using the task sequence could easily add information into the log along the way.
+As a bonus, the team using the task sequence could easily add information to the log along the way.

 The Task Sequence

-The idea here is, anytime you want to update the log, you add a step with the logging options.
+The idea here is, that anytime you want to update the log, you add a step with the logging options.
 You can then easily create custom logging with exactly what you want in the log, and you can leverage task sequence variables in your parameters.

 Here is what the log looked like in the example task sequence above.

 Isn’t this much easier for someone to monitor the progress than watching the SMSTS.log?
 And, by leveraging the parameters available, it helps to organize your logging into different groups during the task sequence.

 There’s only one downside as I see it.
 This CMTrace logging Run PowerShell script adds a lot of steps to the task sequence.
 That means more policies and more status messages.
 You’ll have to decide if the pros outweigh the cons.

 - The script to use is in the task sequence script posted on GitHub.

 - If you are looking for another example, check out: garytown/OSD/CustomTSLogging at master · gwblok/garytown (github.com).